 - Sustained Individual Project.

 Specialist lecturers and artists are invited to deliver classes and workshops which complement a teaching staff with proven and long-term experience in the profession.
-Emphasis is placed on acquiring and practising skills through creativity and performance within all aspects of music theatre— from conventional Broadway and West End repertoire to contemporary new writing and possibly those that involve new media and alternative theatre practices.
-Collaboration and teamwork, imagination and creativity are valued aspects of all our activities and are explored from many different perspectives.
+Emphasis is placed on acquiring and practicing skills through creativity and performance within all aspects of music theatre, from conventional Broadway and West End repertoire to new writing and those that involve new media and alternative theatre practices.
+Collaboration and teamwork, imagination and creativity are valued aspects of all activities and are explored from many different perspectives.

 Term One provides acting, voice and movement classes, alongside individual singing lessons that continue throughout the year.
-Performance workshops and choral ensemble work are activities designed to extend these skills and lead you to a better understanding of their relationships.
+Performance workshops, actor-musicianship and choral ensemble work are activities designed to extend these skills and lead to a better understanding of their relationships.

-Term Two includes a professional industry showcase, a unit on audition techniques in preparation for the industry, and an ensemble production mentored by a professional team.
-Introduced in Term One, the Performing Research unit runs throughout the term.
-Opportunities to develop your composition, writing, choreography and instrumental performance may be integrated into the curriculum.
+Term Two includes an ensemble production directed by a professional team and a unit on audition techniques in preparation for the industry.
+The Performing Research unit runs throughout three terms, accenting professional preparation through research.
+Opportunities to develop composition, writing, choreography and instrumental performance may be integrated into the curriculum.
 Term Two concludes with an industry showcase.

 Term Four is devoted to the Sustained Individual Project, the character of which reflects the student’s strengths in research, writing, performing or creating.
 The research, performing and creating experiences from previous units contribute to this final piece of work.